Corporal punishment in schools: Sweden

 Corporal punishment at school has been prohibited in folkskolestadgan (the elementary school ordinance) since 1 January 1958.
 Its use by ordinary teachers in grammar schools had been outlawed in 1928.
 All forms of corporal punishment of children have been outlawed in Sweden since 1966, and have been strongly enforced since 1979.

 Taiwan

 In 2006, Taiwan made corporal punishment in the school system illegal.

 Tanzania

 In Tanzania, corporal punishment in schools is widely practised and has led to lasting damage, including the death of a punished pupil.
 The Education Act of 2002 authorizes the minister in charge of education to issue regulations concerning corporal punishment.
 The Education (Corporal Punishment) Regulation G.N.
 294 of 2002 gives the authority to order corporal punishment to the headmaster of a school, who can delegate to any teacher on a case-by-case basis.
 The number of strikes must not be more than four for each occurrence.
 The school should have a register where date, reason, name of pupil and of administering teacher, together with the number of strikes, is to be recorded.

 Thailand

-Corporal punishment in schools is officially illegal under the Ministry of Education Regulation on Student Punishment 2005.
+Corporal punishment in Thai schools is officially illegal under the Ministry of Education Regulation on Student Punishment 2005.